-VA Streamline Refinance (IRRRL): Benefits, FAQs and Free Quotes
+VA Streamline Refinance (IRRRL): Program Benefits and FAQs

 The US Department of Veteran Affairs (VA) created the VA Streamline Refinance to help veterans and active duty military members who already have a VA Loan refinance it with no out-of-pocket costs.
 The VA Streamline Refinance is meant to by very simple and straightforward; it converts an existing VA-guaranteed loan into a new one.
 Usually at a lower interest rate.
 Here’s more good news: less documentation is required (remember all the paperwork from your original VA loan)?
 The whole process will be faster this time around, hence the word streamline right in the name.
 Boom!

 The VA Streamline is also formally know as the Interest Rate Reduction Refinancing Loan (IRRRL).
 You can also just shorten it down and say “VA Streamline” and everyone in the mortgage business will know what you mean.
 Some people just say “Earl” and that’ll work, too.
 I kinda like saying Earl because it has a nice ring to it.